 She drinks the potion and we see visual FX of some kind of change occurring.
-Ha Ni is zapped onto dry land and now she has legs.
+Ha Ni suddenly appears on dry land.
+Now, she has legs.

 And, that’s a wrap.

-While watching episode one of Surplus Princess, I was really surprised by how fun and it was.
+Episode one was a blast!
+It was so fun and quirky.
 I couldn’t wait to review/recap this series.
-There are a few characters that have already irritated me to no end, but I was never bored.
+There are a few characters that have irritated me beyond belief.
 I’m a bit mystified when it comes to the first male lead.
 If I go by the description of the series, it should be Hyun Myung?